Isotopy classes of involutions of del Pezzo surfaces: Introduction

 As noted above, Bayle--Beauville (\cite{bayle--beauville}) prove the classification of order $2$ conjugacy classes of the plane Cremona group.
 Their proof involves studying minimal pairs $(S, f)$ where $S$ is a rational surface and $f \in \Aut(S)$ is an involution.
 We only invoke the classification (of minimal pairs or order $2$ conjugacy classes in $\Cr(2)$) of Bayle--Beauville in the proof of Corollary \ref{cor:minimal}.

-Hambleton--Tanase (\cite[Theorem A]{hambleton--tanase}) show that if $G = \Z/p\Z$ acts smoothly on $\#n \CP^2$ for $N \geq 1$ and $p$ is an odd prime then there exists an equivariant connected sum of linear actions on $\CP^2$ with the same fixed-set data (see \cite{hambleton--tanase} for the exact description of this data) and the same induced action on $H_2(\#n\CP^2; \Z)$.
+Hambleton--Tanase (\cite[Theorem A]{hambleton--tanase}) show that if $G = \Z/p\Z$ acts smoothly on $\#n \CP^2$ for $n \geq 1$ and $p$ is an odd prime then there exists an equivariant connected sum of linear actions on $\CP^2$ with the same fixed-set data (see \cite{hambleton--tanase} for the exact description of this data) and the same induced action on $H_2(\#n\CP^2; \Z)$.
 Corollary \ref{cor:involutions} of our paper is similar in flavor in that all involutions on $H_2(M; \Z)$ for del Pezzo manifolds arise from a complex equivariant connected sum.
 However, our methods are much more elementary than those of Hambleton--Tanase (\cite{hambleton--tanase}) who utilize the theory of equivariant Yang--Mills moduli spaces; conversely, our methods do not yield as much information about the fixed sets of such involutions.

+For some other examples of $4$-manifolds, the existence of order $2$ mapping classes of $4$-manifolds that do not lift to an order $2$ diffeomorphism was known; see Raymond--Scott (\cite[Theorem 1]{raymond--scott}) for the case of certain nil-manifolds (in every dimension $d \geq 3$) and Baraglia--Konno (\cite[Theorem 1.2]{baraglia--konno}) for the case of the K3 manifold.
 The Nielsen realization problem for $4$-manifolds was first studied by Farb--Looijenga in their recent paper \cite{farb--looijenga}.
-Specifically, Farb--Looijenga study the case of K3 surfaces and solves the metric and complex Nielsen realization problem for all finite groups as well as the smooth Nielsen realization problem for $\Z/2\Z$.
+Specifically, Farb--Looijenga study the case of K3 surfaces and solve the metric and complex Nielsen realization problem for all finite groups as well as the smooth Nielsen realization problem for $\Z/2\Z$.
+Their results show, in particular, that Dehn twists in the K3 manifold are not realized by finite-order diffeomorphisms (\cite[Corollary 1.10]{farb--looijenga}); this result was later extended to all smooth spin $4$-manifolds with non-zero signature by Konno (\cite[Theorem 1.1]{konno}).

 {\bf{Outline of this paper.}} In Section \ref{sec:ModM} we outline the tools necessary to enumerate and study involutions in $\Mod(M)$ and to realize these mapping classes in $\Diff^+(M)$.
-Section \ref{sec:involutions} is dedicated the proof of Theorem \ref{thm:involutions}.
+Section \ref{sec:involutions} is dedicated to the proof of Theorem \ref{thm:involutions}.
 More specifically, Sections \ref{sec:n04} and \ref{sec:n58} analyze involutions contained in some index $2$ subgroup $\Mod^+(M) \leq \Mod(M)$ for each del Pezzo manifold $M$.
 Section \ref{sec:irreducible-involutions} describes and examines the three types of conjugacy classes of involutions in the plane Cremona group.
 Finally, Section \ref{sec:extension} extends the result for $\Mod^+(M)$ to $\Mod(M)$.
 Finally, Section \ref{sec:nielsen} contains the proof of Corollary \ref{cor:involutions}.